okuvshynov/experiments/llama_duo/README.md

 You: Implement a simple lock-free container in c++
 ```

-Even though M2 has better GPU and more unified RAM, such setup was useful as resources on the laptop are needed for other applications as well, like a few Chrome tabs.
+Even though M2 has better GPU and more unified RAM, such setup was useful as resources on the laptop are needed for other applications as well, like keeping a few Chrome tabs open.

 With async speculation:
 ```